AriFordsham/GHCWiki/plugins/type-checker.md

 - Dynamic loading seems to be subtly broken on Windows or when using multiple plugins (see [\#10301](https://gitlab.haskell.org//ghc/ghc/issues/10301)).
 There is a [ workaround](https://github.com/clash-lang/ghc-typelits-natnormalise/commit/afc4f2538081b46439e26e1a2bc6b7a5c3751781).

-- As discussed above, plugins should be able to create their own `CoAxiomRule`s, but this requires some way of serialising them in interface files.
+- As discussed above, plugins should be able to create their own `CoAxiomRule`s, but this requires some way of serialising them in interface files. **Richard:** While we're at it, we should probably merge `CoAxiomRule` with `CoAxiom` somehow.
+I believe `CoAxiomRule` is just a generalization of `CoAxiom`. **End Richard**

 - For units of measure, it would be nice to be able to extend the pretty-printer for types (so we could get a nicely formatted